Filipe2817/PL2024/README.md

 # PL2024
-Repository with the TPC's of the Language Processing course unit
+Repository with the homework of the Language Processing course unit